 Mary became acquainted with Mr. Kamya Musigire in January.
 Trained as a forester, he has worked with a number of international organizations in the past.
 Kamya received a breadfruit tree from Jamaica many years ago, before working with TTFF.
 He's kept it alive and it's now bearing and thriving.
-He led TTFF to a breadfruit tree brought from the Seychelles approximately a century ago.
-This very large tree produces up to 500 fruit each year!
 Kamya is propagating breadfruit trees and helping to distribute to farmers, schools and others.
 This is a good example of TTFF providing an initial helping hand-launching small businesses that are profitable and self-sustaining.